rock72427/JavaScript-Notes/notes.md

 ## Hoisting

-- Hoisting is a default behaviour or mechanism in javascript which allows some of the variable and function are availabel to use before there declaration.
+- Hoisting is a default behaviour or mechanism in javascript which allows some of the variable and function are available to use before there declaration.

 |                      | Hoisted            | Innitial Value | Scope           |
 | -------------------- | ------------------ | -------------- | --------------- |